-Chile flakes & nigella or black sesame seeds, for garnish
+Sicilian chile flakes and nigella or black sesame seeds, for garnish

 Heat two tablespoons of the oil in a skillet set over medium heat.
-When the oil shimmers add the carrots & stir them to coat with oil.
-Add a generous pinch of salt & pepper; cover the pan & cook for 5 minutes.
-Uncover the pan & stir the carrots; cover the pan again & cook for another 5 minutes, until the carrots are tender & slightly caramelized.
+When the oil shimmers add the carrots and stir them to coat with oil.
+Add a generous pinch of salt and pepper; cover the pan and cook for 5 minutes.
+Uncover the pan and stir the carrots; cover the pan again and cook for another 5 minutes, until the carrots are tender and slightly caramelized.

 Add the garlic; cook for 1 minute.
-Stir in the Vadouvan & cook for another minute or two.
-Stir in the zest & juice of half the lemon.
+Stir in the Vadouvan and cook for another minute or two.
+Stir in the zest and juice of half the lemon.
 Let the carrot mixture cool for about 5 minutes.

 Put the carrots into the bowl of a food processor fitted with metal chopping blade.
-Add the yogurt & remaining teaspoon of olive oil, plus another pinch of salt.
+Add the yogurt and remaining teaspoon of olive oil, plus another pinch of salt.
 Process until very smooth.
 Taste, add more salt or more lemon juice, to taste.
-Before serving, garnish the top with a sprinkling of chile flakes & the nigella or sesame seeds.
+Before serving, garnish the top with a sprinkling of chile flakes and the nigella or sesame seeds.